alessiobar/Bachelor-Thesis/README.md

 The thesis proposes a blended approach for predicting song popularity combining some textual based approaches presented in Berger and Packard 2018 and 2020, with an audio based one suggested in Lee and Lee 2018.

 ## Data
-Since two types of analysis are carried out, ie. Text Mining and Audio Mining, there is a dataset with text and other related features and another one with the audio tracks.
+Since two types of analysis are carried out, ie. Text Mining and Audio Mining, there are two datasets:
+- one with lyrics and other song features, that was originally used by Packard and Berger's paper, made of *Weekly Song Ranking Lists* scraped from *Billboard.com* (specifically, the *Hot 100 Chart*)
+- another one with the audio tracks, downloaded in mp3 format from *Youtube.com*

 The former is made of *Weekly Song Ranking List* is scraped from *Billboard.com* (The Hot 100 Chart*)